o-jasper/thingscript/readme.md

 ### Install
 Get it with `git clone https://github.com/o-jasper/thingscript`.

-Dependencies, basically, bash and `markdown`.
+Dependencies, basically, bash and markdown.
 With lack of other dependencies, like `povray` or `admesh`, it will just fail at those tasks.

 The following should produce a user level install: